 In Year 7, Personal, Social, Health, Economic (PSHE) and Relationships and Sex Education (RSE) lessons take place over three periods across a fortnight and are led by the Form Tutor.
+In these sessions, pupils will learn about a range of topics which aim to stretch them both personally and intellectually.
+Alongside statutory content, pupils will develop a range of life skills, hear from knowledgeable speakers and learn tools to support their wellbeing.
+Topics in Year 7 include: time management, resolving conflict, puberty, online safety and study skills.

-Our PSHE and RSE programme is based around the 'PERMA' Flourishing Framework, which aims to help our pupils flourish both during their time at Surbiton High School, and beyond.
-During these sessions, we also help our pupils to develop their learning habits through a wide range of activities helping to stretch them both personally and intellectually.
+Our PSHE and RSE programme is based around the 'PERMA' Flourishing Framework, which aims to help our pupils flourish both during their time at Surbiton High School, and beyond: